sgunonu/hopscotch/README.md

 # Hopscotch
 How to run: python hopscotch.py

-1. Input city name such as Houston or Cleveland
+1. Input city name.
-2. Answer questions based on mood
+2. Answer questions based on mood.

+For example:
+Location: Houston
-For example: Question: How are you feeling?
+Question: How are you feeling?
 1.hungry or 2.bored?
 Answer: 1
 Question: What sort of food?
 1.fast or 2.sitdown?
 Answer: 1